ricardojoserf/dns-exfiltration/README.md

 # DNS Exfiltration
-Tutorial and scripts for DNS exfiltration using DigitalOcean and GoDaddy
+Notes and custom scripts for DNS exfiltration using DigitalOcean and GoDaddy.

 -------------------------------------------